 In the years that I have defended broker-dealers and investment advisors from customer-initiated complaints, a common theme has emerged.
 The bulk of the complaints seem to come from older clients.
 Unfortunately, the aging baby boomers may exacerbate this issue.

-In a recent Investment News article by Mary Beth Franklin, she reported on a recent study reflecting that the number of Alzheimer patients is expected to triple by 2050.
+In a recent Investment News article, Mary Beth Franklin reported on a recent study reflecting that the number of Alzheimer patients is expected to triple by 2050.
 She noted that one of the first skills to go is the high-level function required to perform financial tasks like reviewing account statements.
 The article further noted that the aging population and the move toward a uniform fiduciary duty standard will only make this issue even bigger.

 So how can you protect yourself from the pitfalls of an aging client base.
 Ms Franklin noted a number of worthy action items, including:

 - Having the client update estate and legal documents (like a power of attorney).

 - Encouraging your clients to seek timely medical care.